spesml/spesml.github.io/3_Plugin/13_executable_functions.md

 Function modules are managed in function (module) packages.
 Each package may contain any number of function modules and sub packages.
 They are used to structure functions and avoid naming conflicts.
 Thus they are comparable to packages of common programming languages like Java.

 ## Creating a function package

+[//]: # (REVIEW: A minor comment (no need to fix IMHO): The executable functions will probabaly be used only rerely inside the technical viewpoint, but mostly in FVP or LVP.
+The screenshots could use e.g. the logical viewpoint.)

 To create a function package you may use the following steps: